-Programs that are interested in using an approved curriculum as part of VQB5 may: 1) use one of the 50+ approved early childhood curriculum available, including Virginia's no-to-low cost curriculum option, STREAMin3 (See Section 5.2.2) or 2) request to have their curriculum of choice reviewed for possible approval.
+Programs that are interested in using an approved curriculum as part of VQB5 may: 1) use one of the 60+ approved early childhood curricula available, including three no-to-low-cost options: STREAMin3 (See Section 5.2.2), Early Learning Matters, or Core Knowledge Preschool

+Sequence, or 2) request to have their curriculum of choice reviewed for possible approval. of choice reviewed for possible approval.